ocaml/dune/doc/jsoo.rst

 Dune supports two modes of compilation:

 - Direct compilation of a bytecode program to JavaScript.
-This mode allows Js_of_ocaml to perform whole-program deadcode elimination and whole-program inlining.
+This mode allows js_of_ocaml to perform whole-program deadcode elimination and whole-program inlining.

 - Separate compilation, where compilation units are compiled to JavaScript